StrandHQ/CodeClippy-Atom/README.md

 ## Getting Started

 This section contains instructions for manually installing CodeClippy locally.
-After initial alpha test, CodeClippy will be made public hosted on Atom's package repository.
+After the initial alpha test, CodeClippy will be made public on Atom's package repository.

 ### Prerequisites